Personal CRM comparison

 How is Resyl more private than Clay/Mesh?

 Clay enriches your contacts by pulling data about them from the public web.
-Resyl never does this — it only stores what you intentionally capture, encrypted with AES-256-GCM, with per-memory sharing controls.
+Resyl never does this — it only stores what you intentionally capture, encrypts sensitive data with AES-256-GCM, and masks personal details before any AI processing.

 Does Resyl auto-import my network like Clay?

 No, and that's deliberate.
 Clay auto-aggregates everyone from your connected accounts.
-Resyl is built around intentional capture, so your memory holds what matters to you instead of a scraped contact dump.
+Resyl is built around intentional capture — voice, photo, or text — so your memory holds what matters to you instead of a scraped contact dump.

 Try Resyl — free on Android